Enticing Buyers Into Your Home With Aromatic Scents

 The concept of ambient fragrancing started to trickle into the real estate market years ago.
 Savvy real estate agents advised sellers to bake cookies or cinnamon rolls in the homes they were showing to create a comforting, deliciously scented atmosphere meant to entice buyers.

 The essential oils used in the practice of aromatherapy offer a more practical and potent way to use scent marketing to move buyers to feel good about a property.
-Tiny amounts of familiar, tempting aromas like cinnamon, clove, vanilla and orange, can fill a whole house with pleasant ambient fragrance.
+Those who are interested in understanding scent marketing discover how tiny amounts of familiar, tempting aromas like cinnamon, clove, vanilla and orange, can fill a whole house with pleasant ambient fragrance.
 An added bonus is that essential oils are all-natural and distilled from plants.
 They are less likely to elicit the kind of adverse reactions that harsh synthetic fragrances do.

 Aromatherapy expert Tom Havran has several ideas to help you sell your home.
 He crafts blends for Aura Cacia, purveyor of 100 percent pure and natural essential oils and aromatherapy products.
 A passionate expert on the properties of essential oils, he has been crafting essential oil blends for 15 years.